 But, even without the iFit experience, the 32 built-in workouts pre-programmed into the treadmill will guide you to your fitness goals.
 You can choose between incline, calorie burn, speed, high intensity, and mixed workouts.

 All this comes with a lifetime warranty on the frame and motor and a five-year warranty on parts.
 Although the machine’s retail price is expensive, the price drops to a very reasonable level when it is on sale.
-If you can get it for around $1200, it’s a great buy.
+It’s a great buy.